 Most consumers with bad credit resort to cash advances because they are relatively easy to get, offer fast funding, and don’t require a credit check.
 Unfortunately, they must be repaid by the next pay period or you’ll incur penalties and even more interest charges.
 But with bad credit installment loans, you’ll have more time to pay, usually ranging from six months to three years.
 Plus, the likelihood of default will be lower since your monthly payments will be more affordable.

 Some bad credit lenders report payment activity to the credit bureaus.
 If you’re able to manage the loan responsibly by making timely payments each month, your credit score could receive a generous boost.
 That’s assuming you properly manage all other components of your credit profile.

 Do You Qualify for a Bad Credit Loan?

-Lenders that specialize in bad credit loans have laxer qualification criteria than traditional brick and mortar lenders.
-They understand that you are more than a credit score and use other criteria to determine if whether or not you’ll be approved.
+Lenders that specialize in bad credit loans have relatively more lenient qualification criteria than traditional brick and mortar lenders.
+They understand that you are more than a credit score and use other criteria to determine whether or not you’ll be approved.

 When applying, expect to provide the following: